kadisoka/iam/README.md

-# IAM Service
+# Citadelium Identity and Access Management Service

-This project contains codes for Identity and Access Management services.
+Citadelium IAM is a service module which provides identity and access management either as separate service (following microservice paradigm) or as a library for monolithic service application.